davidshq/clickup-utils/CODE_REVIEW_RECOMMENDATIONS.md

   - Added `Config::load_for_tests()` method for test-specific configuration
   - Ensured automatic separation between live and test tokens
   - All tests now use safe, isolated environments
+- **Test code deduplication completed:**
+  - All test files now use a shared `test_utils` module for test environment setup and API client creation
+  - All local `TestConfig` definitions and direct API client creation have been removed from test files
+  - Error handling assertions are standardized using helpers in `test_utils`
+  - Test code is now DRY, consistent, and maintainable

 ---